gonzalojparra/gonzalojparra/README.md

 ## Hey! 👋 It's Gonzalo!
-I'm a Full Stack developer graduated from the [National University of Comahue](https://en.wikipedia.org/wiki/National_University_of_Comahue).
+I'm a Full Stack developer and a tech enthusiast graduated from the [National University of Comahue](https://en.wikipedia.org/wiki/National_University_of_Comahue).

 <br/>